coding-plus-equals-one/club-competitions-2022-2023/competition_A/instruction.md

 Welcome to the first coding += 1 mock competition!
 Try to solve all the problems below in the allotted time.
 There are no deductions or extra points for memory or time complexity.

+Run all of your code in `main.py`.
+Test your code by uncommenting the test functions in `main.py`.
+Let an officer know when you have finished each problem.

 ## Way Too Long Words
 ### Instructions
 Sometimes some words like `"localization"` or `"internationalization"` are so long that writing them many times in one text is quite tiresome.